Christmassy Decor That’s OK To Display All Year Round!

 As we know, candles definitely aren’t just for Christmas, we all love to use them throughout the year – simply swap your festive smelling cinnamon and spice ones for fresher, lighter scents.
 You can also add some sparkle with pretty metallic candles such as these TruGlow candles available from Lights4Fun:

 You may have displayed faux antlers on your table or fireplace for Christmas, or a pair of angel wings wall decor, but don’t pack them away as these decorative items give a very eclectic look and can work in a rustic interior throughout the year, adding interest and individuality to a space.

 Next has this antler decor which would be a great table centrepiece for a rustic home feature:

 Branch with hanging decorations

-A natural branch is a great replacement once the Christmas tree is taken down.
-Suspend it from the ceiling above a dining table or attach to a wall above a sofa, then decorate with less overtly-Christmassy decorations, such as these beautiful feathers and baubles, currently in the Rose & Grey sale.
-Add a wall hanging and a sheepskin rug and you’ll convey a totally bohemian vibe.
+A natural branch is a great replacement once the Christmas tree has been taken down.
+Suspend it from the ceiling above a dining table or attach to a wall above a sofa, then decorate with less overtly-Christmassy decorations – there’s a nice offering at Nkuku such as these Tiny Kiko frames which make a great replacement for Christmas baubles and can decorate any corner of the home.

 Sequined cushions and baskets